Bike lift planned to haul Edinburgh cyclists up The Mound

-The novel machinery is part of a new cycle route between the Meadows and the city centre which has been shortlisted for millions of pounds of Scottish Government funding.
+The novel machinery is part of a new cycle route between the Meadows and the city centre which has shortlisted for millions of pounds of Scottish Government funding.

 It is one of five segregated cycle path schemes in the running for the award.

 Ministers see them as vital for encouraging more people to cycle by separating bikes from other traffic.